 Depending on the location, severity and length of time since the injury, treatment options will vary.

-Many patients end up with a tendon that is torn and a relatively large gap between the ends.
-This would traditionally require a fairly complicated reconstruction involving a significant wound/incision and use of local tendon flaps or a nearby tendon transfer eg, flexor hallucis longus [FHL] transfer to bridge the gap.
+Many patients end up with a tendon that is completely torn, featuring a relatively large gap between its ends.
+This would traditionally require a fairly complicated reconstruction involving a significant wound/incision.
+In a procedure such as this, local tendon flaps or a nearby tendon transfer e.g. flexor hallucis longus [FHL] transfer are used to bridge the gap.

 In recent years, Dr Tan has been using an arthroscopic technique to perform a minimally invasive tendon reconstruction of chronic tears.
 This innovative form of Achilles tear surgery has the advantage of minimal wound complications and reduced likelihood of postoperative difficulties.